netifi-proteus/proteus-spring/demos/springboot-demo/README.md

 * [vowelcount-service](vowelcount-service) - VowelCount service implementation

 ## Prerequisites
-This example requires a running Proteus Broker.
+This example requires that you have a running Proteus broker.

+You can pull the latest Proteus Broker from DockerHub using the following command:

+        $ docker pull netifi/proteus

+Start the Proteus Broker by running the following command:

+        $ docker run -p 8001:8001 -p 7001:7001 -e BROKER_SERVER_OPTS='-Dnetifi.authentication.0.accessKey=3006839580103245170 -Dnetifi.authentication.0.accessToken=SkOlZxqQcTboZE3fni4OVXVC0e0=' netifi/proteus

 ## Running the Example
 TODO